How to Pass Large Arrays Without Blocking the UI

 Memory Lifecycle & Serialization Trade-offs

 Transferring memory fundamentally changes heap management.
 Structured clone performs deep copies, triggering frequent GC cycles.
-Transfer operations bypass main-thread GC entirely.
+Transfer operations bypass main-thread GC entirely for the duration the buffer lives in the worker.

-Payload Size Structured Clone (ms) Zero-Copy Transfer (ms) Peak Memory Delta
+Payload Size Structured Clone (approx.) Zero-Copy Transfer (approx.) Peak Memory Delta

 try {